angelsubirana/bobzon/_includes/tos.md

 <div>
 <span style="font-family: inherit;"></span>
 <div class="innerText">
-Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Still Follows app (the "Service") operated by Angel Subirana ("us", "we", or "our").
+Please read these Terms of Service ("Terms", "Terms of Service") carefully before using the Bobzon app (the "Service") operated by Angel Subirana ("us", "we", or "our").
 </div><br />
 <div class="innerText">
 Your access to and use of the Service is conditioned on your acceptance of and compliance with these Terms.
 These Terms apply to all visitors, users and others who access or use the Service.